avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 Astrophysics
 ======
-I take a keen interest in astrophysics specially in Relativistic Physics.
+I take a keen interest in astrophysics particularly in Special and General Relativity.
 You can call me a self-taught amateur astrophysicist.
 Some of the books related to astrophysics and similar subjects that I have read are listed <a href="https://avirupmandal.github.io/technical-books/" style="text-decoration:none">here</a>.

 **Feel free to drop me line if our interests match.
 I am always up for a healthy discussion.**